 These great efforts to attract expatriates along with the 'China opportunity theory, which results from China's continual double-digit GDP growth and its recent growing global influence, have enticed more and more Chinese students overseas to return and live their 'American dream' in China.
-Figure 4 depicts the flows of students going abroad and students returning in reference to GDP per capita (in yuan).
-The positive co-movement between economic development (represented by the blue GDP per capita curve) and the students who return to China (represented by the red returnees curve) is striking.
-Over the last 30 years the flow of returnees has exactly followed the GDP per capita growth of the country.
-Up to the late 1990s the number of students going abroad and the number of students returning had followed the same curve.
-The dip around 2003 was mostly due to SARS.
+Figure 4 depicts the ratio of the annual flow of Chinese returnees to the flow of students leaving to study abroad in reference to GDP per capita (in Yuan).
+The positive comovement between economic development and the Returnees-Student Abroad ratio is striking.
+Over the last 10 years, although the number of Chinese students studying abroad is higher than those who return home, the ratio of those who returned to those going abroad to study has been increasing.
+It has been also exactly following the GDP per capita evolution of the country.
+For instance, in 1999, 32.6% or almost one in three Chinese students returned home, with a GDP per capita for about 7,000 Yuan.
+In 2008, China's GDP per was about 22,000 Yuan, and the ratio of Returnees and Student abroad has dramatically changed to 38.5% or almost four in ten students leaving returned home.
+Nonetheless, the dip around 2003 was mostly due to SARS.